-Appeals for this review are heard by the Dean of Student Life and Academic Development.
+Appeals for this review are heard by the Assistant Provost for Retention and Academic Success.

 Students may also file complaints of discrimination with the University's Office of Equal Opportunity and Inclusion.
 See the Lesley University Discrimination, Harassment, Sexual Harassment, and Sexual Violence Policy for details about the formal grievance policy.

 All Lesley University publications should include a statement, in the front, that informs the reader that the publication is available in an alternate format.
 The statement should read as follows: